tomga/genodebuildtool/gscons/README.md

 20.04.
 Installation requires python3 and a possibility to create Python virtual environment in which two packages should be installed:
  * SCons
- * parlglare - lexer and parser implementation in Python used to parse makfiles
+ * parglare - lexer and parser implementation in Python used to parse makfiles

 Following commands should be enough: